varshneydevansh/FilterTube/docs/FUNCTIONALITY.md

 - **Mobile Compatibility**: Works across desktop and mobile interfaces
 - **Canonical Resolution**: Every Shorts block performs a hidden fetch to resolve the canonical UC ID before persisting, guaranteeing that long-form uploads from the same channel are also filtered.
 - **Zero-Gap Removal**: DOM fallback hides the entire parent `ytd-rich-item-renderer`/grid slot so blocked Shorts never leave blank placeholders.
+- **Collaboration Support**: When Shorts include the avatar stack UI, FilterTube requests collaborator metadata from the main world so the same multi-channel 3-dot menu appears on Shorts shelves and the watch page.

 ## Performance Characteristics